hkydb/Smarty/README.md

 Smarty<sup>Next</sup> is the new version of Smarty.
 It is renderer agnostic enabling the same api to render in multiple contexts: webgl2, webgl, and canvas2d.

-Manipulate the **sprites** in canvas as you do with the DOM elements.
+Manipulate canvas as you do with the DOM elements.